-On December 31, 2002, we entered into a repurchase agreement with UBS Paine Webber for approximately \$40.0 million.
-The repurchase agreement was fully collateralized by a United States treasury bill with a fair value of approximately \$40.0 million that matured on January 9, 2003.
-The interest rate on the repurchase agreement was 1.18%.
-This repurchase agreement was reflected on our balance sheet as of December 31, 2002 as an increase in cash and cash equivalents pledged to creditors of \$40.0 million, along with a corresponding liability for approximately the same amount.
-The repurchase agreement was settled on January 2, 2003.
+On March 31, 2003, we entered into a repurchase agreement with UBS Paine Webber for approximately \$63.7 million.
+The repurchase agreement was fully collateralized by a United States treasury bill with a fair value of approximately \$65.0 million that matured on April 17, 2003.
+The interest rate on the repurchase agreement was 1.16%.
+This repurchase agreement was reflected on our balance sheet as of March 31, 2003 as an increase in cash and cash equivalents pledged to creditors of \$65.0 million, along with a corresponding liability for approximately the same amount.
+The repurchase agreement was settled on April 1, 2003.
 In the future, we plan to use a similar form of repurchase agreement as an investment option or in order to satisfy certain asset diversification requirements and maintain our status as a RIC.

 In order to qualify as a regulated investment company and to avoid corporate level tax on the income we distribute to our stockholders, we are required, under Subchapter M of the Code, to distribute at least 90% of our ordinary income and short-term capital gains to our stockholders on an annual basis.
-In accordance with these requirements, we declared and paid quarterly cash dividends of \$0.23 for the quarter ended December 31, 2002.
+In accordance with these requirements, we declared and paid quarterly cash dividends of \$0.25 for the quarter ended March 31, 2003 and \$0.23 for the quarter ended December 31, 2002.

 We anticipate borrowing funds and issuing additional equity securities to obtain additional capital once the proceeds of our initial public offering have been fully invested.
 To this end, we have filed with the Securities and Exchange Commission ("SEC") a registration statement that would permit us to issue, through one or more transactions, up to an aggregate of \$75 million in our securities, which may consist of shares of our common stock, preferred stock, or debt securities.
-We may not issue any such securities until the SEC has declared the registration statement effective, and we currently have no immediate plans to issue any securities under the registration statement.
+On March 19, 2003, the SEC declared the registration statement effective, and we currently have no immediate plans to issue any securities under the registration statement.

 In addition to borrowing funds and issuing additional securities, we also intend to pursue a strategy of securitizing our loan portfolio in approximately one to two years.
 We may use the cash we receive upon the sale of interests in our loans to repay bank borrowings and make additional loans.
-We can not assure you that this securitization strategy will be successful.
+We can not provide assurance that this securitization strategy will be successful.